Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 All Skoda Enyaq models get a digital display rather than conventional dials.
 This is functional rather than fancy, with a rather small display relative to some rivals.

-In the rear, too, things are largely excellent, and again two burly adults can get plenty comfortable here.
-There's enough width for three to tackle short journeys, too, although the middle seat's legroom is slightly compromised by the front centre console which juts out.
-The only disappointment is that, despite being not far off the size of the Skoda Kodiaq, there's no seven-seat version available.
+In the rear, too, things are largely excellent, and again, two burly adults can get plenty comfortable here.
+There's enough width for three to tackle short journeys, too, although the middle seat's legroom is slightly compromised by the front centre console, which juts out.
+The only disappointment is that, despite not being far off the size of the Skoda Kodiaq, there's no seven-seat version available.

-In terms of exterior dimensions the Skoda Enyaq iV vRS is pretty identical to the standard car, at 4649mm long, 1879mm wide excluding mirrors and 1605mm tall (slightly lower due to the dropped suspension).
+In terms of exterior dimensions, the Skoda Enyaq iV vRS is pretty identical to the standard car, at 4649mm long, 1879mm wide excluding mirrors and 1605mm tall (slightly lower due to the dropped suspension).

 Handling and ride quality: What is the Skoda Enyaq iV vRS like to drive?

-Compared to the regular Skoda Enyaq iV the vRS model sits 15mm lower at the front and 10mm lower at the back than the standard Enyaq, thanks to revised suspension.
+Compared to the regular Skoda Enyaq iV, the vRS model sits 15mm lower at the front and 10mm lower at the back than the standard Enyaq, thanks to revised suspension.
 This should reduce how much the body rolls around in corners and enhance agility.

 There's a little bonus if you go for the Enyaq Coupe iV vRS, which officially does 323 miles on a charge because its body shape cuts through the air more cleanly.
 That's hardly a deal-breaker, but every little helps.